Existence of a Phase Transition in Harmonic Activation and Transport: Inputs to the proof of Theorem

 If $\Gamma'$ does not intersect $A$, then we are done, as $\Gamma'$ is contained in the union of $\Gamma$ and $\cup_i \bdyvis B_i$, and because $\cup_i \bdyvis B_i$ has at most $3^d |A|$ elements.
 Accordingly,

-Otherwise, if $\Gamma'$ intersects another $\ast$-connected component $B_{i_2}$ of $A$, we can argue in an analogous fashion to obtain a path $\Gamma''$ which neither intersects $B_{i_1}$ nor $B_{i_2}$.
-Like $\Gamma'$, $\Gamma''$ is contained in the union of $\Gamma$ and $\cup_i \bdyvis B_i$ and so its length satisfies the same upper bound \eqref{gam length}.
-Continuing inductively yields a path from $x$ to $y$ with a length of at most the right-hand side of \eqref{gam length}.
+Otherwise, if $\Gamma'$ intersects another $\ast$-connected component $B_{i_2}$ of $A$, we can argue in an analogous fashion to obtain a path $\Gamma''$ which intersects neither $B_{i_1}$ nor $B_{i_2}$.
+Like $\Gamma'$, $\Gamma''$ is contained in the union of $\Gamma$ and $\cup_i \bdyvis B_i$ and so its length satisfies the same upper bound.
+By continuing inductively, we obtain a path from $x$ to $y$ with a length of at most the right-hand side of \eqref{gam length}.

 The path is contained in the union of $\Gamma$ and $\cup_i \bdyvis B_i$, which is contained in $\{z \in \Z^d: \|z\| \leq \diam (A) + \sqrt{d}\}$ because $A$ contains the origin by assumption. \end{proof}